datreant/datreant/docs/bundles.rst

     <Bundle(['oak', 'elm'])>

 The threshold for fuzzy matching can be set with the ``threshold`` parameter.
-See the API reference for :meth:`~datreant.core.metadata.AggTags.fuzzy` for more details on how to use this method.
+See the API reference for :meth:`~datreant.metadata.AggTags.fuzzy` for more details on how to use this method.

 Grouping with Treant categories